 What is the Great Commission?Question: "What is the Great Commission?"

-It is interesting that in the original Greek, the only specific command in Matthew 28:19-20 is “make disciples.”
-The Great Commission instructs us to make disciples while we are going throughout the world and while we are going about our daily activities.
+It is interesting that, in the original Greek, the only direct command in Matthew 28:19–20 is “make disciples.”
+The Great Commission instructs us to make disciples while we are going throughout the world.
+The instructions to “go,” “baptize,” and “teach” are indirect commands—participles in the original.
 How are we to make disciples?
 By baptizing them and teaching them all that Jesus commanded.
-“Make disciples” is the command of the Great Commission.
-“As you are going,” “baptizing,” and “teaching” are the means by which we fulfill the command to “make disciples.”
+“Make disciples” is the primary command of the Great Commission.
+“Going,” “baptizing,” and “teaching” are the means by which we fulfill the command to “make disciples.”

 Recommended Resources: How You Can Help Fulfill the Great Commission by Bill Bright